"Beyond Hearts and Minds"

 (( "Do you want to go home together?"
 Sakura offered. ))

 Sasuke's nerves chilled at that memory.
-That night, the feel of her aura was ethereal.
+That night, the feel of her aura had felt ethereal.
 He couldn't resist the offer, especially when she had been embracing him so gently.
 He had felt... powerless.

 (( "They'll probably interrogate you, and put you under surveillance," Sakura continued.
 "But I've been missing as well.
 I'll be going through the exact same process." ))